-If an enforcement notice is served relating to the same or substantially the same land and development as in your application and you want to appeal against this planning application decision, then you must do so within 28 days of the date of service of the enforcement notice, or within 12 weeks of the date of this notice, whichever period expires earlier.
+If an enforcement notice is served relating to the same or substantially the same land and development as in your application and you want to appeal against this planning application decision, then you must do so within 28 days of the date of service of the enforcement notice, or within 6 months of the date of this notice, whichever period expires earlier.

-As this is a decision on a Householder application, if you want to appeal a refusal, then you must do so within 12 weeks of the date of this notice.
-If you wish to appeal a condition, you must do so within 6 months of the date of this notice.
+Otherwise, if you want to appeal against this decision then you must do so within 6 months of the date of this notice.